 - the amount entered on the deceased's federal return if the amount of the loss calculated for Québec income tax purposes is greater than the amount of the loss calculated for federal income tax purposes and the succession does not enter the maximum amount of the loss in the federal return.

-For more information, see the instructions for Schedule A of the Trust Income Tax Return (TP-646-V).
+For more information, see section 5.1.3 of the Guide to Filing the Trust Income Tax Return (TP-646.G-V).